Johnny Gargano: Pro Wrestling Guerrilla (2013–2015)

 On March 22, 2013, Gargano made his debut for Southern California-based Pro Wrestling Guerrilla (PWG) during the promotion's All Star Weekend 9, teaming with Chuck Taylor in a non-title tag team match, where they were defeated by the reigning PWG World Tag Team Champions, The Young Bucks.
 Gargano returned to PWG on June 15, when he and Taylor lost to the Dojo Bros.
 (Eddie Edwards and Roderick Strong).
 On August 30, Gargano entered the 2013 Battle of Los Angeles, defeating Willie Mack in the first round.
 The following day, Gargano defeated Kevin Steen in the second round, before being eliminated from the tournament in the semifinals by Michael Elgin.
 On October 20, Gargano defeated Roderick Strong and, at the end of the event, challenged Adam Cole to a future match for the PWG World Championship.
 Gargano received his title shot during the second day of All Star Weekend X on December 21, but was defeated by Cole.
 Gargano failed to earn another title shot on January 31, 2014, when he was defeated by Drake Younger in a four-way number one contender's match, which also included Chris Hero and Kyle O'Reilly.
 In August, Gargano made it to the finals of the 2014 Battle of Los Angeles, before losing to Ricochet in a three-way match, also involving Roderick Strong.
 On December 11, 2015, Gargano and Tommaso Ciampa unsuccessfully challenged The Young Bucks for the PWG World Tag Team Championship.

-WWE
+WWE (2015–present)

-Beginnings (2007, 2011)
+Early appearances (2007–2011)

 On March 23, 2007, Gargano appeared as the "Champion of Liechtenstein", Cedrick Von Haussen, on an episode of World Wrestling Entertainment's television program SmackDown!, losing to Montel Vontavious Porter.
 He made another appearance for WWE on the May 25, 2010, edition of NXT, portraying a security guard.
 Gargano wrestled another tryout for WWE, working under the ring name Joey Gray, at the September 20, 2011, tapings of Superstars, losing to Brodus Clay.